PK9811-hub/panellinies_exams_dataset/README.md

 **results/**: *(Currently withheld for the double-blind review process)* Destination folder for the consolidated Excel master files and comparison reports.

+**scripts/**: Utility scripts for data management, validation, and automated publishing to the Hugging Face Hub.

 **src/**: Core Python modules and processing scripts (e.g., build_dataset.py).

 ## Getting Started (Developer)